 We may earn money or products from the companies mentioned in this post.
 See the Affiliates and Disclosures page for more information.

 - Crochet hooks.
 Yes plural.
 One hook will not suffice, nor do you need 20 hooks but commonly used sizes will get your through the first few projects you will make as a beginner.
-I suggest 4mm.
-4.5 mm.
-5mm and 6 mm.
+I suggest 4mm, 4.5 mm, 5mm and 6 mm.
 Thick chunky yarns will need an ever larger hook but likely you will be working with category 4 yarn early on and these sizes work well with it.
 You can get a value priced set to cover your bases and consider upgrading to higher end hooks when you find which 2-4 hook sizes you use most often.
-This set has many sizes and some of the other things you will need.
+This crochet hook set has many sizes and some of the other things you will need.

 - Tapestry needles.
 These have large eyes for yarn so you can weave in the ends when you’ve completed your project.